- What is a J-1 exchange visitor?

 In addition to employment at the University of Michigan related to the J-1 objective, J-1 scholars and professors may be eligible to be authorized for incidental employment directly related to the J-1 objective, such as providing occasional lectures or consulting.
 Incidental employment should be approved by the U-M International Center prior to the activity.
 For more information, refer to Incidental Employment for J-1 Scholars and Professors.

-The exchange visitor may be eligible for “extension” of your Form DS-2019 if he/she has not reached the maximum duration of the J category (see section 4 of the DS-2019) and has not applied for and received a waiver of the 2 year rule.
-You, the sponsoring department, would submit an extension request to International Center.
+The exchange visitor may be eligible for an “extension” of Form DS-2019 if he/she has not reached the maximum duration of the J category (see section 4 of the DS-2019) and has not applied for and received a waiver of the Two-Year Foreign Residency Requirement.
+You, the sponsoring department, would submit an e-form for an extension request to the Shared Services Center or, for Medical School units, to the Medical School Immigration Compliance Unit (MS-ICU).
 Extension requests should be submitted well in advance of the DS-2019 expiration.
-For more information on program duration and extension you may contact email@example.com.
-The maximum length of program for Short-term Scholars is six months, for Specialists one year, for Professors and Research Scholars five years.
+For more information on program duration and extension you may contact firstname.lastname@example.org.
+The maximum length of program for Short-term Scholars is six months, for Specialists one year, and for Professors and Research Scholars, five years.

 If the scholar will return home and is ending participation more than 30 days before the end date of the current DS-2019, the end of the program should be reported to International Center by submitting our Departure Form.
 The scholar may also need to cancel health insurance.
 If the scholar is leaving within 30 days of the end date of the DS-2019, no action is required.